-Two out of five adults in Central Harlem have a college degree.
-Nineteen percent of adults have not completed high school, a rate similar to the citywide rate.
 Source: U.S. Census Bureau, American Community Survey, 2012-2016

 Economic stress Living in high-poverty neighborhoods limits healthy options and makes it difficult to access quality health care and resources that promote health.
-In Central Harlem, 21% of residents live in poverty, compared with 20% of NYC residents.
+In Morrisania and Crotona, 31% of residents live in poverty, compared with 20% of NYC residents.
 Access to affordable housing and employment opportunities with fair wages and benefits are also closely associated with good health.
-Central Harlem's unemployment rate is higher than the citywide average of 9%.
+Morrisania and Crotona's unemployment rate is higher than the citywide average of 9%.
 Rent burdened households pay more than 30% of their income for housing and may have difficulty affording food, clothing, transportation and health care.
-Forty-eight percent of Central Harlem residents are rent burdened, a lower rate than residents citywide.
+Sixty percent of Morrisania and Crotona residents are rent burdened, a higher rate than residents citywide.
 One way to consider the effect of income on health is by comparing death rates among neighborhoods.
 "Avertable deaths" are those that could have been avoided if each neighborhood had the same death rate as the five wealthiest neighborhoods.
-Using this measure, 50% of deaths could have been averted in Central Harlem.
-ECONOMIC STRESS Central Harlem Manhattan NYC Lowest % Poverty (percent of residents) 21% 14% 20% 7% Upper East Side Unemployment (percent of people ages 16 and older) 12% 7% 9% 4% Upper East Side Rent Burden (percent of renter-occupied homes) 48% 45% 51% 37% (percent of renter occupied nomes) Park Slope and Carroll Gardens education, jobs and safe spaces to live.
-Residents in high-poverty resources.
+Using this measure, 50% of deaths could have been averted in Morrisania and Crotona.
+ECONOMIC STRESS Morrisania and Crotona Bronx NYC Lowest % Poverty (percent of residents) 31% 25% 20% 7% Upper East Side Unemployment (percent of people ages 16 and older) 16% 13% 9% 4% Upper East Side Rent Burden (percent of renter-occupied homes) 60% 58% 51% 37% Park Slope and Carroll Gardens Many of the factors that affect health happen outside of a doctor's office.
+This includes access to quality education, jobs and safe spaces to live.
+Residents in high-poverty neighborhoods often lack these resources.

-neighborhoods

-often lack these

-Many of the

-factors that affect health happen outside of a doctor's office.
-This includes access to quality

 Note: Unemployment data may differ from rates presented in other published sources.
 See technical notes in the public use dataset for more details.

-Sources: Poverty: American Community Survey as augmented by NYC Opportunity, 2012-2016 (community district and NYC), 2016 (borough); Unemployment and Rent Burden: U.S. Census Bureau, American Community Survey, 2012-2016; Avertable Deaths: NYC DOHMH, Bureau of Vital Statistics, 2011-2015

-Is your neighborhood gentrifying?
+Sources: Poverty: American Community Survey as augmented by NYC Opportunity, 2012-2016 (community district and NYC), 2016 (borough); Unemployment and Rent Burden: U.S. Census Bureau, American Community Survey, 2012-2016; Avertable Deaths: NYC DOHMH, Bureau of Vital Statistics, 2011-2015 Is your neighborhood gentrifying?

 Gentrification transforms a low-income area into a high-income area through neighborhood redevelopment.
 It is often defined as changes in the racial and ethnic makeup, education level and average income of a neighborhood's residents, as well as changes in housing and commercial businesses.
 While development may be beneficial, it is often inequitable, and can lead to displacement of long-time residents and businesses.
 Gentrification can be measured in many ways.
 One measure that is used in NYC is to determine if a low-income neighborhood (those with the lowest 40% of average household income in 1990) saw higher than median rent growth over the past 20 years.
-Based on this definition, 24 neighborhoods were considered low-income in 1990, and Central Harlem is one of 17 neighborhoods that is gentrifying.
+Based on this definition, 24 neighborhoods were considered low-income in 1990, and Morrisania and Crotona is one of 17 neighborhoods that is gentrifying.